n0rtr0n/eks-environment/README.md

 * EKS cluster
 * Github Actions CI/CD build pipeline
 * Secrets Management with external-secrets-operator and SSM Parameter Store
-* EKS Pod Identities for access to AWS resources
+* [EKS Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/pod-id-how-it-works.html) for access to AWS resources
 * IRSA where Pod Identities are not available, with OIDC from the EKS cluster to AWS
 * Various patterns of Terraform management
+* [Tailscale subnet router](https://tailscale.com/kb/1019/subnets) for safer access to internal resources

 ## Pre-requisites